-Looking for the bet things to do in Girona, Spain?
+Looking for the best things to do in Girona, Spain?
 This is the post for you!
-Full of wonderful places to visit, food to eat, photography spots (especially for you GOT fans) and where to stay.
+Full of our recommendations on places to visit, food to eat, photography spots (especially for you Game of Thrones fans), and where to stay.

 Bridges, steps and flags.